Vegetable Cookery: Publication history

-The book was first published anonymously in periodical form in 1812 under the title A New System of Vegetable Cookery, attributed to "a member of the Bible Christian Church".
-A second edition appeared in 1821, followed by a third edition published by Horatio Phillips of London in 1829 under its best-known title, Vegetable Cookery.
+Brotherton compiled and published A New System of Vegetable Cookery in periodical form in 1812.
+It was attributed to "a member of the Bible Christian Church".
+Joseph Brotherton contributed the introduction.

-The fourth edition was issued in 1833 by Effingham Wilson and expanded to include 1,261 recipes.
-It was also published anonymously, credited only to "a lady".
-Two further editions appeared in 1839 and 1852.
-The 1852 edition includes a foreword by James Simpson, the first president of the Vegetarian Society.
+A second edition appeared in 1821, followed by a third edition published by Horatio Phillips of London in 1829 under the title Vegetable Cookery.
+The fourth edition was issued in 1833 by Effingham Wilson.
+It contained 1,261 recipes and was published anonymously, credited only to "a lady".
+Further editions appeared in 1839 and 1852.
+The 1852 edition has a foreword by James Simpson, the first president of the Vegetarian Society.